thenbrent/map-cap/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+* Important Upgrade to fix potential 'Invalid argument supplied for foreach() in map-cap.php on line 268' notices

 = 2.0 =
 * Important Upgrade to fix a variety of issues with deleting posts and drafts.
 Requires WordPress 3.1+